jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Practicing scales

+### Chunking

-Scales can be practiced most effectively by "chunking", breaking information into a small number of pieces (a chunk) that is comfortable to hold in our minds at one time.
+Scales can be practiced most effectively by *chunking*, breaking information into *chunks*, learning each chunk separately, then learning them in combination as a larger chunk.

-As chunks are learned,
-they can be combined as pieces in other chunks, and so on.
+Most people can hold about 5-7 things in mind at any one time.
+Chunking makes optimal use of this capability.

-A good way to know when it's time to move on to the next chunk is to follow interest and boredom.
+A good way to know when it's time to move on to learn another chunk is to follow our sense of interest and boredom.
 Move on when a thing becomes boring, but not before.